 Enter the project name and its location to create a new project.

 The project’s predefined folder structure is created to store different elements that are shown in the Tests Explorer panel.
 Three important folders include Test Cases, Object Repository, and Test Suites.

 Object Repository is the place to store all information of Web service endpoints (or requests) including request methods, URL, header, content, and authentication.

-Test Cases is where all test scenarios are located and grouped.
+Test Cases are where all test scenarios are located and grouped.
 Each test case consists of test steps demonstrating a test scenario.

 Test Suites contain all test suites which are a collection of test cases verifying a specific target.
-Test Suite Collection is a collection of test suites which verify a larger target.
+Test Suite Collection is a collection of test suites that verify a larger target.